-Beginner’s luck is applicable is almost all part of life, including the stock market.
+Beginner’s luck is applicable in almost all parts of life, including the stock market.

 It might happen that your first stock turned out to be exceptionally well-performing stock and you might get a return of 30-40%, just within a month.